Ryan66666/Part4-Worked-with-YuchenWang-KatrinaJi/README.md

-# Part4 YuchenWang Worked with KatrinaJi
+# Part4 YuchenWang Worked with KatrinaJi & Ryan Zhang

 ---
 # GIF of 2X Input with Duration of 5 sec